MicrosoftDocs/playfab-docs/playfab-docs/features/automation/csharp-cloudscript/index.md

 Using Azure Funcitons to run cloud code that is bound to a PlayFab title gives you the power of C# and strongly typed code.
 In addition, it also gives you the ability to leverage any number of Azure features such as CosmosDB.

 ### Early Access
 PlayFab C# CloudScript is still in development.
-At this point the API contracts are generally locked, and we strive to avoid breaking changes, but such changes may turn out to be necessary in order to deliver the optimal experience for customers.
+API contracts may be necessary in order to deliver the optimal experience for customers.
 We *do not* recommend shipping a game to the public which relies on this feature until it is in Public Preview.

 ### Pricing
 Currently access to C# CloudScript is free from within PlayFab.
 However, in order to use this feature you **must** bring your own Azure Subscription.
 This means, that usage charges will apply to your Azure Subscription the same as if you used Azure Functions without a PlayFab integration.
 For more information about [Azure Function pricing](https://azure.microsoft.com/en-us/pricing/details/functions/) visit the Azure Site.
+In addition, it is worth noting that Azure Funcitons does come with a certian amount of free usage with a paid subscription.

 ### Prerequisites
 There are a couple of steps needed to get started with PlayFab C# CloudScript.